Merck halts late-stage trial of Alzheimer's drug

 "We must continue to pursue this disease," said Vissel.
 "There's good reason to have hope and optimism that with the pursuit of excellent science and some rethinking about [Alzheimer's], a treatment will become available for this devastating disease in our lifetimes."

-The results of Merck's trial of Verubecestat on patients with early stage Alzheimer's are expected in February 2019.
+The results of Merck's trial of verubecestat on patients with early stage Alzheimer's are expected in February 2019.

 Merck's shares fell by nearly 2% following Tuesday's announcement.